top of page

 While in the hospital, and while I was still with my precious baby boy, a Precious Wings memory box arrived for me.
 A special box designed to keep George’s belongings.
 One of the first things that caught my attention was that it had been donated by another family in loving memory of their child.
 Seeing that name gave me hope.
 Another family had been through the loss of their child and had given back.
 If they could survive this, then so could I.

-George’s Memory Box helped me leave the hospital, I carried it out in my arms when I couldn't carry my baby.
+George’s Memory Box helped me leave the hospital; I carried it out in my arms when I couldn't carry my baby.
 I still lovingly look through it.
 It gives me so much comfort.

 Since losing George I have become involved with Precious Wings.
 I’ve met so many amazing families who are navigating the loss of their children.
 I know that the work we do continues to offer families some sense of comfort, just as it did for me when we lost George.
 I am so grateful to Precious Wings – not only for being there during my darkest days to offer a little ray of love and hope, but also since, for allowing me to be involved and give back in memory of my precious baby boy.